Office Lighting Guide

-Building Code of Australia Section J6 dictates the maximum watts per square meter to ensure energy efficiency and appropriate lighting is utilised within workplaces.
+Building Code of Australia Section J6 dictates the maximum watts per square meter to ensure energy efficient and appropriate lighting is utilised within workplaces.

 There is no typical office space.
 They vary in ceiling height, construction technology and materials and configuration.
 Some office spaces have a suspended ceiling, or the ceiling material will affect the choice of fixtures for ceiling type.
 Often a bespoke combination of surface and suspension mounted light fittings will ensure your space has adequate lighting to perform necessary tasks and that the scheme meets design standards and applicable legislation.

 There are a lot of lighting options for plasterboard ceilings, as there is generally a cavity between the ceiling and roof or floor level above which can be cut into and will conceals wiring and fittings.
-We recommend using recessed lighting solutions for plasterboard ceilings, because it allows you to create smooth surface and a refined look.
+We recommend using recessed lighting solutions for plasterboard ceilings, because the flush mount method allows you to create smooth surface and a refined look.